andrew-johnson-4/AI4P/README.md

 This 12 color layout works well for LSTS, but maybe isn't the best for all domains.
 The inference algorithm can easily be expanded to a generic N color space if path scoring is provided.

+### Heuristic Explanation

+This search algorithm naturally penalizes infinite loops and other repetitive behavior while still allowing the search to "finish its thought."